tonyskidmore/gha-sequential-matrix/README.md

 ![uncheck dev](images/workflow_dispatch_inputs_no_dev_no_order.png)

-which would construct the matrix as follows:
+would construct the matrix as follows:

 ````yaml